WE CAN'T DO THIS WITHOUT YOU!

 The pastors of the church are not known prior to the 1930's.
 It is likely that a district leader was assigned from the Kansas Conference through the Central Union Conference.
 Leaders were R.T.
 Hudson, Albert Gaynes Thompson and Louis B. Reynolds.
 After the 1930's, pastors included: 1942 - Adolphus Webb, 1947 - Henry Miller, 1952 - D.B.
 Reid, 1955 - Xavier Butler, 1956 and later- Monroe Burgess, G. Hefrin Taylor, Eugene Carter, J.D.
 Parker, and Rawdon Brown.

 In 1972 the building at 4300 Linwood Boulevard was purchased and the church was named Linwood Boulevard Seventh-day Adventist Temple.
 The pastor at that time was T.A.
 McNeally.
-Other pastors included: Hector Mouzon, Barry Brandon (interim), Randolph P. Stafford, James E. White, Jr., Emmit Slocumb, Gil Webb, Reuben Roundtree, Jr., Marcellus P. Howard, James E. White, Jr. (2nd time).
-Our present pastor is Joseph T. Ikner II.
+Other pastors included: Hector Mouzon, Barry Brandon (interim), Randolph P. Stafford, James E. White, Jr., Emmit Slocumb, Gil Webb, Reuben Roundtree, Jr., Marcellus P. Howard, James E. White, Jr. (2nd time), and Joseph T. Ikner II.
+Our current pastoral staff consists of Marvin Mclean Jr and Liz Adams.
 The Linwood Boulevard Seventh-Day-Adventist Temple is part of a world-wide organization with more than 15 million members in countries around the world.

 Our VISION